 Prof. Georg Langs, who has been a great addition in two episodes this season and who is also from the Medical University of Vienna, then explained how AI can help with this particular medical issue.
 Machine learning can not only help in diagnosis but also in better understanding this very complex disease and how this is a Spatio-temporal modelling task.
 He then went on to explain the requirements for creating an algorithm that tackles this issue, the types, formats and annotation of the data, in order to teach the model how to segment an infant’s brain.
 As in previous episodes, Langs also covered pitfalls and challenges in fetal or utero images and how his team tackled them.
 The audience was then presented details on the data validation in the lab and, last but not least, the clinical validation.

 This week’s Theo’s Technical Top Tips segment focused on data annotation.
-Theo Barefoot, an MRI physicist at the Royal Marsden London, presents one valuable detail to the viewers in each episode.
-Barefoot explained machine learning terms like ground truth, labelling noise, boundary box and various types of annotations and segmentations.
+Theo Barfoot, an MRI physicist at the Royal Marsden London, presents one valuable detail to the viewers in each episode.
+Barfoot explained machine learning terms like ground truth, labelling noise, boundary box and various types of annotations and segmentations.

 All episodes will be available on-demand for purchase on connect.myesr.org.